plandes/grsync/README.md

 ### Repository Information

-As you build your `grsync.yml` configuration file, it's helpful to see what repositories it's finding.
+As you build your `grsync.yml` [configuration file] (see the [configuration](#configuration section)), it's helpful to see what repositories it's finding.
 This is you can do this with the `repos` and `repoinfo`, which show repositories, remotes, and indexed symbol links to or within the repositories.

+### Moving/Deleting Distributions

+A common usecase is migrate a distribution several times to a target host after the original host has changed.
+However, the thaw process does not clobber file system objects that already exist, which implies that for each file set change and thaw the target host's files won't update.

+This use case is covered by moving thawed files that are defined in a distribution zip.
+If the file is not defined in the distribution then it doesn't move it.

+In situations where you've already deleted the distribution zip, you'll have to create a new distribution by freezing what you have.
+For this reason it is recommended that you always include the original `grsync.yml` [configuration file] (see the [configuration](#configuration section)) in your distribution so it *migrates* along with each of your freeze/thaw iterations.

 ### Command Line Help